subquery/documentation/docs/subquery_network/testnet/delegators/become-delegator.md

 ## Introduction

-Welcome to the **step-by-step guide to becoming a Delegator.** This guide explains what is a delegator and what you can contribute as a delegator.

-It also gives you an insight into what benefits you can avail as a delegator.
+Welcome to the **step-by-step guide to becoming a Delegator.** This guide explains what a delegator is and includes the necessary steps to become one.
+It also gives you an insight the benefits of becoming a delegator.

 Before you begin exploring further, visit [Frontier](https://frontier.subquery.network/explorer) - SubQuery’s Testnet.
 This guide takes this testnet into account.

 ## Why to Become a Delegator?

-As a delegator, you not only delegate SQT to inexers, but you also validate and support indexers to provide their service with better rewards.
-If needed, you can also undelegate from an indexer.
-And thus, you help the network to become more transparent and secure.

-In return, you get your share of rewards(in SQT) from the reward pool.
+As a delegator, you not only delegate SQT to Indexers, but you also validate and support Indexers to provide their service with better rewards.
+If needed, you can also undelegate from an indexer and thus, you help the network to become more transparent and secure.
+In return, you get your share of rewards (in SQT) from the reward pool.

 As a delegator, you can perform the following tasks:

-1. Delegation and Undelegation of your SQT
+1. Delegate and undelegate your SQT
-2. Claim and Withdraw Rewards
+2. Claim and withdraw rewards

-Now, let's have a look at the process of delegation and undelegation.
+Let's have a look at the process of delegating and undelegating.

 ## How to delegate and undelegate SQT?